sphinx-doc/sphinx/doc/glossary.rst

       a block; and most objects can be cross-referenced to.

    RemoveInSphinxXXXWarning
-      The feature which is warned will be removed in Sphinx-XXX version.
+      The warned feature will be removed in the Sphinx-XXX version.
-      It usually caused from Sphinx extensions which is using deprecated.
+      It is usually caused by Sphinx extensions that use deprecated APIs.
       See also :ref:`when-deprecation-warnings-are-displayed`.

    role